Annual events of Japan

 The strategy of department stores and businesses, which is to stimulate consumer desire, has created this sort of Christmas culture in Japan.

-In addition, Christmas is not a holyday in Japan.
+In addition, Christmas is not a holiday in Japan.

-To welcome the new year with good feelings, general house-cleaning is completed and "Osechi" dishes are prepared by this date.
+To welcome the new year, general house-cleaning is completed and "Osechi" dishes are prepared in most familied by this date.

-Many families go back to their hometowns, and bring in New Year with a sense of togetherness.
+Many families go back to their hometowns, and greet the new year with a sense of togetherness.

 They are accustomed to eating "year-crossing noodles" in this day.

-At about midnight, bells speeding the old year begin to be rung all at temples all around the country.
+At about midnight, large blonze bells to terminate the old year begin to be rung at many Buddhist temples.